xpacer/BillableHours/README.md

 ### Using VS Code
 - Download .NET Core tools https://dotnet.microsoft.com/download
-- Run `dotnet build` on your terminal to build
+- Run `dotnet build` on your terminal in the app directory, `BillableHours` to build
-- Run `dotnet run` on your termi
+- Run `dotnet run` on your terminal in the app directory, `BillableHours` to run

 ### Using Docker to build
 - Install Docker Engine on your local machine from https://docs.docker.com/install/